 A serious contemporary rationalism would have to acknowledge and address the difficulties explicitly.

 - 1. “Positivism” is a vague word that in “logical positivism” means pretty much the same as “scientific empiricism.”
 The category “logical positivism” is also nebulous; different thinkers and works are included or not by different historians.
-I will use it in the broadest, vaguest sense possible: as rooted in Frege’s development of formal logic; as including “logical empiricism,” which is sometimes treated as a distinct movement; and as stretching into the 1950s work of, for example, Carnap and Reichenbach.
+I will use it in the broadest, vaguest sense possible: as including “logical atomism” and “logical empiricism” (sometimes treated as separate movements), and as stretching into the 1950s work of, for example, Carnap and Reichenbach.
 It definitely doesn’t include logicism in artificial intelligence research, though, despite close similarities.

 - 2. I am using the terms “logicism” and “probabilism” in ways that are reasonably mainstream but somewhat broader than is typical.
 “Logicism” in one narrower sense refers only to a position in the philosophy of mathematics.
 It is also used to refer to the logic-based research program in artificial intelligence.